yesihaveidea/myrtille/DOCUMENTATION.md

 - in HTML4 mode, data is sent to Myrtille using xhrs; these are limited in size (depends on browser and IIS config), so sending a large block of text with the "keyboard" popup may fail in such a case

+- the clipboard synchronization requires Chrome (or async clipboard API support) and HTTPS connection and is limited to text only and 1MB max

 ## Troubleshoot
 First at all, ensure the Myrtille prerequisites are met (IIS 7 or greater (preferably IIS 8+ with websocket protocol enabled) and .NET 4.5+).
 Note that IIS must be installed separately, before running the installer (see "Installation").